-Moreover, across the animal kingdom we see specialization in brains everywhere: from the remarkably high-resolution of hawk vision, to bat echolocation, to the twelve cones of the mantis shrimp visual system.
-They aren't sitting a single tangled mess of weights and nodes (akin to a single Foundation Model), but rather cleverly interconnected neural circuits that have specific tuning to \textit{collectively} solve many tasks.
-Perhaps we should take inspiration from these specialized systems versus aiming for a single model could reach artificial superhuman intelligence.
+Moreover, across the animal kingdom we see specialization in brains everywhere: from the remarkably high resolution of hawk vision, to bat echolocation, to the twelve cones of the mantis shrimp visual system.
+The neurons that are not sitting in a single tangled mess of weights and nodes (akin to a single Foundation Model), but rather cleverly interconnected into neural circuits that have specific tuning to \textit{collectively} solve many tasks.
+Perhaps we should take inspiration from these specialized systems versus aiming for a single model that could reach artificial superhuman intelligence.
 Thus, we should also focus on building smart, adaptive agentic systems of specialized models.

-Thus, I argue we should also focus on building agents that are imbued with adaptive algorithms found in animal intelligence, and not only build unified monolithic Foundation Models.
-There is emerging work on artificial agents that I believe will make this possible.
-Agents that act as operation systems are one promising avenue.
-They can be a series of LLMs (which is currently being explored~\cite{packer2023memgpt,ye2023amadeusGPT}), but also a series of VLMs ~\cite{bordes2024introductionvisionlanguagemodeling}, or jointly optimized encoders that individually are first pretrained (think mini-Foundation Models, such as an encoder for animal behavior~\cite{Ye2024SuperAnimal} or unified neural region-specific pretrained encoders~\cite{azabou2023a}).
-Then, these series of models could leverage the `learning' techniques discussed above, such as memory-replay or synaptic intelligence.
-This is also highly likely to drive innovations, as it is also not clear that having many, independent losses is optimal.